 Serves active duty military, their dependents and veterans with traumatic brain injury.
 Offers evaluation, treatment, follow-up care, educational materials and research.

-This fact sheet was prepared by the National Center on Caregiving at Family Caregiver Alliance and was reviewed by Catherine Sebold, Communications Specialist of the Brain Injury Association of America.
-Funded by the Archstone Foundation.
-Revised 2007. © 2003 Family Caregiver Alliance.
+This fact sheet was prepared by the National Center on Caregiving at Family Caregiver Alliance and was reviewed by Catherine Sebold, communications specialist of the Brain Injury Association of America.
+Funded by the Archstone Foundation. © 2003, 2007, 2015 (partial updates) Family Caregiver Alliance.
 All rights reserved.